 - 2-3 x (3mins 10k, 5 mins marathon, 5mins half marathon, 2mins at 5k) – 3-5mins easy recovery

-Another way to incorporate tempo running into your weekly schedule is to include them as part of a continuous, or longer run.
+Another option is to incorporate tempo running into your longer run.
 Examples include:

 A longer run with tempo intervals included within the run e.g. 30mins easy, 10min tempo, 30mins easy, 10min tempo, 30mins easy

-My preferred way to get around this and still be able to incorporate tempo running in to the weekly training, is to combine tempo running within a faster interval session.
-In these situations, tempo running is easier to incorporate than threshold running, due to the reduced overall stress associated with tempo running in comparison with lactate threshold running.
-By doing this we get the combined benefits of interval training and tempo running, without losing a training session to the tempo run.
+During these workouts, tempo running is easier to incorporate than threshold running, because of the reduced stress associated with tempo running.
+This gives you the combined benefits of interval training and tempo running, without losing a training session to tempo running.
 Examples include: